KajizukaTaichi/scriptS/README.md

 this programming language is design for alternative of Python.
 Because Python function is very rich, but that grammar is too bad.

-ScriptS transpile Python code from readable ScriptS soruce code.
+ScriptS transpile from awesome ScriptS soruce code to Python code.
 [Sila](https://github.com/KajizukaTaichi/sila) is used as transpiler infrastructure.

 In meaning, S stands for Speed, Secure, Static, Simple and Small.